gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle wrapper no longer supports the `GRADLE_WRAPPER_ALWAYS_UNPACK` and `GRADLE_WRAPPER_ALWAYS_DOWNLOAD` environment variables.
 Instead, the wrapper is now much better at recovering from failures to download or unpack the distribution.

+## More packages included in default imports

+The set of default imports is now generated from the Gradle API.
+This means that the default imports now includes a number of additional packages that were not previously imported by default.
+These packages may contain classes that conflict with other imports present in your build scripts.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.